arcxteam/rl-swarm/README.md

 > **Note: Its just a imagine, you can choose anything your take.
 But i can sharing any tips if your rent cloud GPU to [https://octa.space](https://octa.space/?ref=rTXHXwn7D96) I'm not promoter choose this my principals rent any low-cost, its very cheaper than rental GPU competitors.
 For tips & trick read... https://github.com/arcxteam/octa-rental-gpu**

-> **Basically, if you rent a GPU with a minimum of 6GB or even 8-12-16-24GB of VRAM, you can run other nodes because only 4-5GB of VRAM will be used for this GENSYN with the configuration I modified.**
+> **Basically, if you rent a GPU with a minimum of 6GB or even 8-12-16-24GB of VRAM, you can run other nodes because only 4-5GB of VRAM will be used for this GENSYN with the configure modified.**

 ![photo_6271671078992153653_w](https://github.com/user-attachments/assets/adf9e6cc-1125-4a75-b000-cc1b0c1e1541)